rollup/rollup/docs/05-plugins.md

 Type: `(code: string, id: string) => string | null | { code: string, map?: string | SourceMap, ast? : ESTree.Program, moduleSideEffects?: boolean | null }`<br>
 Kind: `async, sequential`

 Can be used to transform individual modules.
-To prevent additional parsing time in case e.g. this hook already used `this.parse` to generate an AST for some reason, this hook can optionally return a `{ code, ast }` object.
+To prevent additional parsing overhead in case e.g. this hook already used `this.parse` to generate an AST for some reason, this hook can optionally return a `{ code, ast }` object.
 The `ast` must be a standard ESTree AST with `start` and `end` properties for each node.

 Note that in watch mode, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` the last time the hook was triggered for this module.